nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Māui_and_Mahuika/Slurm_Usage:_A_Primer.md

 ## OpenMP and other multithreaded jobs

-<span class="wysiwyg-font-size-medium">For multithreaded jobs you need
-to set `--cpus-per-task` to a value larger than 1.
+For multithreaded jobs you need to set `--cpus-per-task` to a value larger than 1.
 Our Slurm prolog will then set OMP\_NUM\_THREADS to equal that number.
-If for any reason you use `srun` with a multi-core but non-MPI job then also specify `--ntasks=1` to ensure that it is only launched once.</span>
+If for any reason you use `srun` with a multi-core but non-MPI job then also specify `--ntasks=1` to ensure that it is only launched once.

 ## Submitting a job